UnofficialCrusaderPatch/UnofficialCrusaderPatch2/AI_Personality_in_depth_description.md

 - **Note:**
     Keep in mind stocks of a resource may sometimes get split between several stockpile spots, even when the set maximum amount would fit in fewer stockpile spots.
 This should be considered when planning out stockpile space usage.

+    Additionally, consider the amount of resources a worker would deposit in a single delivery (+50% with negative fear factor): If a delivery doesn't entirely fit into the stockpile / armoury / granary when it was at about the defined max amounts of regularly stocked goods before, the remaining goods from the delivery will be lost.
 - **Note:**
     Additionally, for stone (and possibly wood or iron), the AI may sometimes stock up more than the usual maximum amounts as defined above, depending on the cost of its most expensive building.
 For example, if an AI's AIV contains a big round tower (costing 40 stone), the AI may try to stock up that amount of resources on top of its already maximum defined stock.
 Sometimes the AI will also keep those extra stocks even after all buildings are constructed and intact, and sometimes it may not keep such extra stocks at all.
 Either way, building costs should be considered when setting maximum resource values.
 - **Note:**